 Wix POS Vs. Square

 Both Square and the Wix POS system are popular choices for small businesses, but they take different approaches.
 Wix POS works best when you already have a Wix website and want your online and in-person sales connected.
 Square, on the other hand, is a standalone POS system that does not require any website platform.
+If you are considering running both together, our guide on how to connect Wix and Square POS explains how that works.

 Square is celebrated for its simplicity and transparent pricing -- you get a free card reader and pay a flat 2.6% + $0.10 per transaction.
 Wix POS offers deeper integration with your Wix eCommerce store but requires a paid Wix plan.
 Here is a comparative overview: